-To cast a wide net, you want to use more than one method to find volunteers for your nonprofit, and you don’t want to spend much money on those methods.
+To cast a wide net, you want to use more than one method to find volunteers, and you don’t want to spend much money on those methods.
 After all, you’re looking for free help.
 Persistence matters: Good volunteer recruitment is like a healthy habit that you want to repeat.
 Here are a few of the most common and most successful methods for recruiting volunteers:

-Placing announcements in the media: Newspapers and radio and television stations often publish or air public service announcements for nonprofit organizations.
-Keep your press releases short — less than two pages for print media and less than 30 seconds when you read it aloud for radio and television.
+Placing announcements in the media: Newspapers and radio and television stations sometimes publish or air short public service announcements for nonprofit organizations.

-Hanging posters: Grocery stores, drugstores, churches, laundromats, schools, and civic buildings often have bulletin boards where you can post announcements.
+Posting fliers: Grocery stores, churches, coffee shops, college campuses, laundromats, schools, and civic buildings often have bulletin boards where you can post announcements.
 For best results, place them thoughtfully.
-For instance, put your call for foster homes for kittens at the pet food store and your community garden poster at nurseries and home improvement stores.
+For instance, put your call for foster homes for kittens at the pet food store and your community garden poster at the plant nursery.

 Taking advantage of word of mouth: Encourage your current volunteers to recruit others.
 Have a bring a friend day with time for socializing.
 Ask your volunteers to post your posters in their places of business, and don’t forget to invite your own friends and associates.